rranshous/yourwallworld/apps/contextcanvas/docs/IPI.md

 ---

-#### Milestone 5: Simple Draw Tool for Human
+#### Milestone 5: Simple Draw Tool for Human ✅
 **Goal**: Human can draw on canvas with mouse

-- [ ] Implement mouse event handlers
+- [x] Implement mouse event handlers
-  - [ ] mousedown, mousemove, mouseup
+  - [x] mousedown, mousemove, mouseup
-  - [ ] Track drawing state
+  - [x] Track drawing state
-- [ ] Create simple drawing tool (freehand line drawing)
+- [x] Create simple drawing tool (freehand line drawing)
-- [ ] Update canvas JavaScript as drawing happens
+- [x] Update canvas JavaScript as drawing happens
-  - [ ] Add drawn paths/shapes to canvas state structure
+  - [x] Add drawn paths/shapes to canvas JS code
-  - [ ] Ensure render function can replay these additions
+  - [x] Ensure render function can replay these additions
-- [ ] Test that drawn content persists and appears in canvas JS
+- [x] Test that drawn content persists and appears in canvas JS

 **Deliverable**: You can draw on canvas with mouse, and those drawings are captured in the canvas JavaScript

+**Status**: COMPLETE - Mouse drawing works, updates canvas JS in real-time

 **Technical Notes**:
-- Drawing tool adds data to canvas state (e.g., array of paths with points)
+- Drawing tool captures mouse paths and generates JS code
-- Canvas re-renders from state to include new drawings
-- State structure must be inspectable/modifiable by both human code and AI
+- Each completed stroke appends new JS commands to `canvasJS`
+- Live drawing preview shows strokes as you draw
+- After mouseup, path is converted to JS code and appended
+- Debug panel shows all drawing code
+- Orange stroke color (#ff6b35) with 3px width

 ---